rbms-bsc/DCRMR/_pages/Ppdm/Parallel-place-of-manufacture.md

 <a name="5.315.31.2">5.315.31.2</a> For transposed elements, always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the original position of the source (see [5.34.34.7](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.7)).

-<a name="5.315.31.3">5.315.31.3</a> If the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) appears in more than one language or script, transcribe the place in the language or script of the title proper as a [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/).
-If this criterion does not apply, transcribe the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) that appears first.
+<a name="5.315.31.3">5.315.31.3</a> If the place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/).
+If this criterion does not apply, transcribe the place that appears first as [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/).

 <a name="5.315.31.4">5.315.31.4</a> Transcribe remaining places appearing on the same source as the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) as Parallel places of manufacture.
 If a parallel place of manufacture is from a different source than the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/), make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if considered important (see [5.34.33.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.1)).